ggonzalezh/CV/README.md

 _February 2017 - May 2017_

-Day-to-day activities was realize quality assurance tests for internal company software.
+Day-to-day activities consisted on quality assurance tests for internal company software.
 Other skills and duties include:

 - Technical help for company workers with the computer, printer, etc.
 - Software tracking meetings.